 The European Award for Citizenship, Security and Defence

-The European Award for Citizenship, Security and Defence is intended to reward outstanding efforts towards promoting European citizenship, military ethics and European security and defence awareness.
+The European Award for Citizenship, Security and Defence is intended to reward outstanding efforts towards promoting European citizenship, and European security and defence awareness.
 The prize was first awarded in 2011, under the High Patronage of the President of the European Council.

 The prize is organised annually by the association “Civisme Défense Armées Nation” (CiDAN), together with the European Interparliamentary Security and Defence Association, and with the support of the Parliamentary Assembly of the Council of Europe.

-The Jury for the European Award for Citizenship, Security and Defence met in the Palais de l’Europe in Strasbourg, on Thursday 13 October 2016, under the Chairmanship of Robert WALTER, President of the ESDA.
+In 2016, the Jury for the European Award for Citizenship, Security and Defence met in the Palais de l’Europe in Strasbourg, on Thursday 13 October 2016, under the Chairmanship of Robert WALTER, President of the ESDA.
 This jury included in particular representatives of the EU Military Committee, the EU Military Staff and the EUROCORPS.

 The French Embassy in Berlin kindly hosted the Award Ceremony, on Monday 28 November 2016, in the framework of the Berlin Security Conference, organised by the Behörden Spiegel